A look at egg hunts in the Killeen-Fort Hood area

 Fort Hood Family Housing

-Fort Hood Family Housing, a Lendlease privatized military housing community, will celebrate Easter with an Easter Bunny Honk Parade from March 30 to April 1.
+Fort Hood Family Housing, a Lendlease privatized military housing community, will celebrate Easter with an Easter Bunny Honk Parade from Wednesday and Thursday.
 The Easter Bunny Honk Parade is a partnership between FHFH, Fort Hood USO and the Directorate of Family and Morale, Welfare & Recreation.

 The parade will include Fort Hood Directorate of Emergency Services, police and fire trucks and the star of the parade — the Easter Bunny.

 A route of the parade will be posted on the FHFH Facebook page, www.facebook.com/forthoodfh, the morning of the parade.
-The March 30 parade will drive through Kouma Village, Montague Village, Venable Village and Pershing Park.
-The March 31 parade will drive through Comanche I, II and III.
-The April 1 parade will drive through Chaffee Village, McNair Village, Patton Park and Wainwright Heights.
+Wednesday’s parade will drive through Comanche I, II and III.
+Thursday’s parade will drive through Chaffee Village, McNair Village, Patton Park and Wainwright Heights.

 Copperas Cove